 Blockchain 3.0 is the third development phase for blockchain.
-As the first phase of Blockchain was inaugurated by Bitcoin, the idea of a technology that supports a new financial system evolved even more.
+As Bitcoin inaugurated the first phase of blockchain, the idea of a technology that supports a new financial system evolved even more.

 Bitcoin came not as magical internet money but as a digital asset that governments and banks cannot control.
-The transaction infrastructure has been maintained since then by a network of miners that agrees about a common blockchain through the proof of work consensus.
+Since then, the transaction infrastructure has been maintained by a network of miners that agrees on a common blockchain using the proof of work consensus.

 Although Bitcoin is the most spread and has the highest price on the market, it still is really slow and hard to use.
 Because of that, developers started coming up with slightly better alternatives.

 The strife for a cryptocurrency that is better than Bitcoin brought new ideas that materialized into the Ethereum platform.

 The Ethereum crowd sale took place in 2014 and marked the milestone for Blockchain 2.0.
 Vitalik Buterin’s Ethereum platform went live on the 30th of July, 2015, with 72 million coins minted, and brought smart contracts and decentralized applications to the market.